 Garage door screens are full-height screen doors that you mount outside your garage.

-While most screens are reasonably inexpensive, the motorized ones can be pretty costly.
+While most screens are reasonably inexpensive, the motorized ones can be costly.
 Non-motorized screens must be manually rolled down, which can be a hassle.

 However, if you like to work in your garage – with your garage door open – this can be a great way to keep leaves out while you are working.

-Keeping Leaves Out of New Garages
+Keeping Leaves Out of Garages: Construction Tips

 New homes can be built to incorporate these solutions right from the start.
 Contractors offer them as standard when building a house or installing replacement garage doors.